MatrixOrbital/EVE-Basic-Demo-Windows/README.md

 **SOFTWARE**

 Select and download the .exe generated for your specific EVE2 or EVE3 variant to test both the TFT and touch functionality of your display.
+Windows only.

 1. Select [**EVE2**](https://www.matrixorbital.com/ftdi-eve/eve-ft812) or [**EVE3**](https://www.matrixorbital.com/ftdi-eve/eve-bt815-bt816)